tetracorp/k240/docs/_posts/2022-05-23-file-formats.md

 ### k240\_3:Install-k240, Install-k240.info

 K240 hard disk install script, written by Graeme Ing.
-Based on the _Heroquest 2:
+Based on the _HeroQuest 2:
 Legacy of Sorasil_ HD installer script by Kevin Dudley.
 It won't install unless you have at least 2,100,000 bytes free.
 The .info file is its icon, which launches it with the included Installer program.